-Although that may sound negative it should be made clear that there are strict and robust procedures in place.
+Although that may sound negative, it should be made clear that strict and robust procedures are in place.

 This includes fully anonymising the banking data on the platform and never using the user’s personal details for their market research products.